How to Pack a Duffle Bag for Travel

-Let’s face it: shoes get dirty, and we don’t want them mingling with our clean clothes — even if they aren’t caked in mud.
+Let’s face it: shoes get dirty.
+We don’t want them mingling with our clean clothes, even if they aren’t caked in mud.
 To pack your shoes (we suggest wearing one pair and packing one pair), place them in a separate compartment of your duffle bag from the rest of your items.

-Some duffles designed for travel, like the Setout, have a dedicated space for shoes.
+Some duffles designed for travel have a dedicated space for shoes.
 If your duffle does not, you can always use a shoe bag to create a separation.
 Then, place your shoes on the bottom of your bag, with your clothing packing cubes next to and/or on top of them.

-Put Toiletries in Reusable Containers & in a Dedicated Bag
+Put Toiletries in Reusable Containers And in a Dedicated Bag

-Next, pack them all in a single toiletry bag—it should be a clear bag if you’re going through airport security—and add them to the top of your bag.
+Next, pack them all in a single toiletry bag—it must be clear and quart-sized or smaller if you’re going through airport security—and add them to the top of your bag.
 This way, they’ll be easy to access should you need to take it out for TSA screening or grab something mid-trip.

 Place Paperwork in an Outside Pocket

 Next, place all of your important paperwork—passport, boarding pass, notebook, etc.—in an easy to access outer pocket.
-You’ll want them easy to get to, but also not freely roaming around the main compartment of your duffle, since these small items are so easy to lose.
+You’ll want them easy to get to, but also not freely floating around the main compartment of your duffle, since these small items are easy to lose.

-Again, some travel duffles will have organizational features that keep all of these small, yet important, items in order (pen holder, small pockets, etc.).
-If yours doesn’t, you can use a pouch or accessory bag (I like the fashion-forward ones by Topo designs ($15)) to keep these items together and easy to reach for.
+Some travel duffles will have organizational features that keep all of these small, yet important items in order (pen holder, small pockets, etc.).
+If yours doesn’t, you can use a pouch or accessory bag (I like the fashion-forward ones by Topo designs ($15) to keep these items together and easy to reach for.

-Put Laptops & Chargers in a Dedicated Sleeve
+Put Laptops And Chargers in a Dedicated Sleeve

-If you’re traveling with a laptop, tablet, or kindle, you’ll next want to place these in a dedicated outside pocket.
-Again (you might be noticing a theme here), those designed for travel will have one, but some duffles will not.
-If your duffle comes with a laptop sleeve, add your laptop or other large device there, and place your chargers alongside it.
+If you’re traveling with a laptop, tablet, or Kindle, you’ll next want to place these in a dedicated outside pocket.
+Does your duffle come with a laptop sleeve?
+Put your laptop or other large device into it and place your chargers alongside it.

 If you do not have an outer pocket for your device, place it in a sleeve and add it on top of your clothes in the main compartment.
 This will help keep it from getting damaged if you, say, toss your bag down on the floor while collapsing in exhaustion after a 12-hour flight.

-Organize Odds & Ends in Pockets or Accessory Bags
+Organize Odds And Ends in Pockets or Accessory Bags

-For any other odds and ends, especially those you won’t need while in transit, layer these on top of your clothes in the main compartment.
-For small items, again, make use of small pockets in your duffle or an accessory bag to prevent them from floating around and getting lost.
+For any other odds and ends—especially those you won’t need while in transit—layer these on top of your clothes in the main compartment.
+For small items, make use of small pockets in your duffle or an accessory bag to prevent them from floating around and getting lost.

 Bring a Personal Item With Your Duffle

-Not surprisingly, we have a backpack, the Setout Laptop Backpack ($125) that fits the bill.
+The Tortuga Laptop Backpack fits the bill.
 It’s designed to fit under (most) airplane seats, comes with organizational features you’ll want while traveling, and packs like a suitcase for easy access to all of your gear.
-If you’re not traveling with a laptop, a simple daypack will do!
+If you’re not traveling with a laptop, a simple daypack will do.